Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 ## Structures in MATLAB

 In MATLAB, a '.' operator identifies a structure.

-{% codesnippet "./mCode/p1.m", lines="3:9" %}{% endcodesnippet %}

 A structre contains a list of fields.
 Each field is a variable name that stores a particular piece of data.

-For example, 'FirstName', 'LastName' etc are fields of the person1 struct.
+{% codesnippet "./mCode/p1.m", lines="3:9" %}{% endcodesnippet %}

 Alternatively, the function 'struct' creates a structure array.